SAP-samples/digital-manufacturing-test-automation-samples/README.md

 # Download and Import Samples
 To use the modules in your test environment you need to download and import them to your environment.
 ## Prerequisites
-Tricentis TOSCA V.2023 or higher must be installed.
+SAP Test Automation by Tricentis must be setup as test automation environment.
 SAP Cloud ALM (Application Lifecycle Management) Test Automation allows migration of the modules, but this was not in scope of testing at SAP.
 For more details, follow this [link](https://support.sap.com/en/alm/sap-cloud-alm/implementation.html?anchorId=section_111831259).

 You can refer to the Tricentis [manuals](https://documentation.tricentis.com/tosca/2320/en/content/resources/webhelp/cover_web.htm) for information on the module import process and maintenance.